SSahas/Implementing-GPT-From-Scratch/README.md

-# Implementing Decoder only LLM Model (GPT style) from scratch with PyTorch
+# Building and PreTraining Decoder only LLM Model (GPT style) from scratch with PyTorch
 - Pretraining a LLM model for Text generation, used Salesforce/wikitext for training.
 The model was trained for 30000 iterations with a batch size of 8 for ~3 hours on a 16GB Tesla P100 (Kaggle Free gpu support).
 The training loss is around 3.7.
 Used adam optimizer with a learning rate of 5e-4.
 After training, the model is generating english with understandable grammer.